Fabienne Brison is a leading individual in copyright issues, particularly in the media and technology spaces.

 In addition to her extensive practice, Fabienne is also a professor of intellectual property rights, media and ICT law at the Vrije Universiteit Brussel.
 She also teaches a course on Neighbouring Rights in the Manama IP/ICT at the KULeuven (campus Brussels).

-Fabienne is an expert appointed to the “Council for Intellectual Property” (Copyright and Neighboring Rights Section, advisory body to the competent minister), Secretary General of the “Association Littéraire et Artistique Internationale” (ALAI), Vice-President of the Belgian ALAI group (ABA-BVA) and member of the Executive Committee of the specialized legal journal “Authors & Media”.
+Fabienne is an expert appointed to the “Council for Intellectual Property” (Copyright and Neighboring Rights Section, advisory body to the competent minister).
+She is the editor-in-chief of the specialized legal journal “Authors & Media”.
+She is also the Secretary General of the “Association Littéraire et Artistique Internationale” (ALAI) and Vice-President of the Belgian ALAI group (ABA-BVA).
 She is the author of numerous articles and books on copyright and is a regular speaker at national and international meetings.

 - PlayRight v.
 Brutele, VOO, Proximus and Orange.
 Represents PlayRight (collective management company of performers) in a dispute with the other cable companies regarding the cable retransmission of protected performances, before the French-speaking Enterprise Court of Brussels (to date).